The funding objective is to contribute to Banco Improsa Capacity Development (CD) project for serving women-owned businesses in Costa Rica.

-No investment type was available at the time of the snapshot
+The investment type was not available at the moment of the snapshot.

 There is often limited information publicly available about what development banks are funding through financial intermediaries.
 In 2021, the Early Warning System partnered with Oxfam International to incorporate information on high-risk projects being funded by financial intermediaries receiving funding from the International Finance Corporation (IFC) and the Dutch Development Bank (FMO).